varnish/Varnish-Book/varnish_book.rst

         for tuning Varnish parameters usually means that you first try the parameter on a running Varnish through the management interface to find the value you want.
-	Then store the parameter and value in a configuration file ``/etc/default/varnish``.
+	Then store the parameter and value in a configuration file.
 	This file is read every time you start Varnish.

         The ``-S`` option specifies a file which contains a secret to be